 Should you hire a Bookkeeper or a Tax Accountant?

-The answer to the question is that it depends:
+The answer to this question is that it depends:

 Firstly if your business requires that you monitor your accounts throughout the year then you should hire a dedicated Bookkeeper or ensure that the Tax Accountant has a Bookkeeping service.